AlexHolad/AlexHolad/README.md

   - [Music Player](https://github.com/AlexHolad/music-player): Responsive Simple Music Player.
 [Click here to see the project](https://alexholad.github.io/music-player/)
   - [Custom Countdown](https://github.com/AlexHolad/custom-countdown): Custom Countdown, simple inputs, responsive.
 [Click here to see the project](https://alexholad.github.io/custom-countdown/)
   - [Bookmarks Keeper](https://github.com/AlexHolad/bookmark-keeper): Project allows you to store bookmarks, uses local storage.
 [Click here to see the project](https://alexholad.github.io/bookmark-keeper/)
+  - [Video Player](https://github.com/AlexHolad/video-player): Video player with ability of seekeng, changing speed of playing and fullscreen mode.
+[Click here to see the project](https://alexholad.github.io/video-player/)

 - 🔧 After learning the fundaments of web development on my own, I attended a ["Web developer"](https://www.wildcodeschool.com/en-GB/trainings/web-developer-full-time) Bootcamp at [Wild Code School](https://www.wildcodeschool.com/), that taught me the technical know-how and knowledge to develop interactive websites using HTML, CSS and JavaScript to take a React and Node JS development project to completion.